RobertAhlin/rpg-p3/README.md

 <ul>
 <li>I used the GitHub template to create my own repository.</li>
 <li>Used Codeanywhere as IDE.</li>
-<li>Made a Google sheet and set up the API acording to the videos in the Love Sandwiches walkthrough.</li>
+<li>Made a Google sheet and set up the API according to the videos in the Love Sandwiches walkthrough.</li>
-<li>I deployed the project to Heroku goint through these steps.</li>
+<li>I deployed the project to Heroku going through these steps.</li>
     <ol>
     <li>Create new app</li>
     <li>Named it: rpg-p3 (Short for Role Playing Game - Project 3)</li>
-    <li>Choosed Europe as region</li>
+    <li>Choose Europe as region</li>
     <li>I went to the Settings tab to create config vars for CREDS and PORT</li>
     <li>I added the buildpacks Python and Nodejs</li>
     <li>In the Deploy tab I connected to GitHub repository "rpg-p3"</li>